FLO-2DKaren/FLO-2D-Tutorial-Source/source/Tutorials/Advanced-Lessons/Module 1.rst

 Step 1: Create a recovery file
 ------------------------------

-**Note: This step discusses how to set up the backup file or recovery point.
-Skip if these steps are already well understood.**
+..
+Note:: This step discusses how to set up the backup file or recovery point.
+Skip if
+          these steps are already well understood.

 1. Select the Lesson 1.gpkg and Lesson 1.qgz files and zip them.
    This will create a recovery file.